pigapril/TonyStock/public/articles/2.用市場情緒綜合指數判斷買賣時機/using-market-sentiment-composite-index-to-time-buys-and-sells.en.ini.md

 > **Looking back at historical data, periods of Extreme Fear have consistently proven to be excellent buying opportunities for long-term investors.**

-By effectively using the 'LOHAS Five-Line Analysis' and the 'Market Sentiment Composite Index' tools provided on the site, you can make decisions based on both price analysis and emotional readings.
+By effectively using the 'LOHAS Five-Line Analysis' and the 'SIO Fear & Greed Index' tools provided on the site, you can make decisions based on both price analysis and emotional readings.
 While these tools won't guarantee you'll catch every minor market turn, I'm confident they can significantly help you identify major opportunities, make sounder decisions, and conquer your own fear and greed!
 I hope this article helps you better understand and utilize the website's tools.
 Happy investing!